Camaz993/fibonacci-project/README.md

 This being a REST API I wanted to keep the function code as simple as possible.
 I did not use recursion for the fibonacci function as it could lead to performance issues and use unecessary resource useage (memory) once deployed.

-I used flask as it is a simple way of hosting an application but it is not suitable for production deployment and would need more refinement.
+I used flask as it is a simple way of hosting an application but it is not suitable when considering a production deployment and would need more refinement.

 ## How to Run in Flask
 To run the Fibonacci REST API locally using Flask, follow these steps: